 There is a maximum limit of 10 path expressions in Couchbase, with no two expressions having the same path and prefix fields, and it is mandatory to specify all the fields in the expression.
 Couchbase tries each path expression on the certificate one-by-one in the order specified, and it uses the first one that can successfully extract a non-empty username string.
 If all the path expressions cannot extract the user string, efforts to authenticate with X.509 certificates will fail too.

 Configuring Couchbase Server

 In Couchbase Server 5.5, certificate based authentication is disabled by default, relying instead on local user/pass or LDAP/PAM based authentication methods.

 When “Require Client Certificate” is set to “Enable”, Couchbase Server will accept the certificate supplied and try to authenticate based it.
 If that fails, Couchbase Server will fall back to user/pass or LDAP/PAM based authentication methods.

-When “Require Client Certificate” is set to “Mandatory”, a certificate must be provided or else authentication will fail.
+When “Require Client Certificate” is set to “Mandatory”, an X.509 certificate must be provided or else authentication will fail.

 These settings can also be supplied via the CLI or REST API.

 Authorizing the user

 Once a user has “authenticated” (they are who they say they are), they still need to be “authorized” which is the process of determining what they are allowed to do.